 BUYING PRIVATE MAILO LAND

-One can only secure their land by knowing the tenure he or she is under, his duties and responsibilities on the said piece of land.
+One can only secure their land by knowing the tenure he or she is under, plus his or her duties and responsibilities on the said piece of land.

-The problem of dual ownership mainly on Mailo land is a challenge which has arisen as a result of the law giving rights of ownership and usage to more than one person for the same plot of land.
+The problems of dual ownership mainly on Mailo land is a challenge that arose as a result of the law giving rights of ownership and usage to more than one person for the same plot of land.
 In its interest to protect tenants, the law gives the tenants powers that are almost of ownership, because the law states that a landlord cannot sell off any piece of land without the consent of the tenants.

-Advise to anyone buying land under Mailo tenure where the land has tenants, the buyer has to first ensure that the existing landlord and his tenants have reached a memorandum of understanding, or else the buyer will end up in conflict.
-With the exception of Buganda which is mainly held under Mailo, land in other parts of Uganda is held mostly under the customary tenure
+Advice to anyone buying land under Mailo tenure where the land has tenants, the buyer has to first ensure that the existing landlord and his tenants have reached a memorandum of understanding, or else the buyer will end up in conflict.
+With the exception of Buganda which is mainly held under Mailo, land in other parts of Uganda is held mostly under the customary tenure.